 - (1) EBITDA (defined as net income attributable to Textainer Group Holdings Limited common shareholders before interest income and interest expense, realized and unrealized losses (gains) on interest rate swaps and caps, net, income tax expense (benefit), net income attributable to the noncontrolling interest, depreciation and amortization expense, gain on sale of containers to noncontrolling interest and the related impact on net income attributable to the noncontrolling interest) is not a financial measure calculated in accordance with United States generally accepted accounting principles ("GAAP") and should not be considered as an alternative to net income, income from operations or any other performance measures derived in accordance with GAAP or as an alternative to cash flows from operating activities as a measure of our liquidity.
-EBITDA is presented solely as a supplemental disclosure because management believes that it may be a useful performance measure that is widely used within our industry.
-EBITDA is not calculated in the same manner by all companies and, accordingly, may not be an appropriate measure for comparison.
+EBITDA is presented solely as a supplemental disclosure because management believes that it may be a useful performance measure for comparison.
 We believe EBITDA provides useful information on our earnings from ongoing operations, our ability to service our long-term debt and other fixed obligations and our ability to fund our expected growth with internally generated funds.
 EBITDA has limitations as an analytical tool, and you should not consider it in isolation, or as a substitute for analysis of our operating results or cash flows as reported under GAAP.
-Some of these limitations are as follows: - EBITDA does not reflect our cash expenditures, or future requirements, for capital expenditures or contractual commitments; - EBITDA does not reflect changes in, or cash requirements for, our working capital needs; - EBITDA does not reflect interest expense or cash requirements necessary to service interest or principal payments on our debt; - although depreciation is a non-cash charge, the assets being depreciated may be replaced in the future, and EBITDA does not reflect any cash requirements for such replacements; and - EBITDA is not adjusted for all non-cash income or expense items that are reflected in our statements of cash flows.
+Some of these limitations are as follows: - · EBITDA does not reflect our cash expenditures, or future requirements, for capital expenditures or contractual commitments; - · EBITDA does not reflect changes in, or cash requirements for, our working capital needs; - · EBITDA does not reflect interest expense or cash requirements necessary to service interest or principal payments on our debt; - although depreciation is a non-cash charge, the assets being depreciated may be replaced in the future, and EBITDA does not reflect any cash requirements for such replacements; and - · EBITDA is not adjusted for all non-cash income or expense items that are reflected in our statements of cash flows.